All flight path maps/Honolulu to Kona

 Hawaii is often partly cloudy.
 The Na Pali cliffs tend to be in cloud from the north but the approach from the ocean often reveals them.

-What is the best side of plane for Honolulu to Kona?
+What is the best side for Honolulu to Kona?